courtneylwhite/tonights_special/README.md

 - [ ] Recipe notes
 - [ ] Barcode scanning for grocery intake

+## Contact

 As this is a personal project, contributions are not currently accepted.

-## License

-This project is licensed under the MIT License.

-## Contact

 **Courtney White**
 - GitHub: [@courtneylwhite](https://github.com/courtneylwhite)